simonw/shot-scraper/docs/screenshots.md

         }
       }"

+If the expression takes longer than 30 seconds to resolve `shot-scraper` will exit with an error.

 ## Executing custom JavaScript

 You can use custom JavaScript to modify the page after it has loaded (after the 'onload' event has fired) but before the screenshot is taken using the `--javascript` option: